pat357/My-Charging-Controller/README.md

 ### Examples

-* 'mcc -s 85 65' -->  Set auto switch thresholds to 85 65
+* 'mcc -s 85 65'   -->   Sets auto switch thresholds to 85 65
-* 'mcc -s 55'    -->  Set auto switch threshold to 55
+* 'mcc -s 55'      -->   Sets auto switch up threshold to 55
-* 'mcc -f -s 95' -->  Force set auto switch threshold 95
+* 'mcc -f -s 95'   -->   Force sets auto swi* up threshold 95
-* 'mcc -p 15'    -->  Set auto shut threshold to 15
+* 'mcc -p 15'      -->   Sets auto shut threshold to 15
-* 'mcc -f -p 3'  -->  Force set auto shut threshold to 3
+* 'mcc -f -p 3'    -->   Force sets auto shut threshold to 3
-* 'mcc -df'      -->  Reset all the threshold to defaults
+* 'mcc -df'        -->   Resets all the thresholds to default
-* 'mcc -ts'      -->  Toggle auto switch ON / OFF
+* 'mcc -ts'        -->   Toggles auto switch ON / OFF
-* 'mcc -tp'      -->  Toggle auto shut ON / OFF
+* 'mcc -tp'        -->   Toggles auto shut ON / OFF
-* 'mcc -dm'      -->  Toggle daemon mode ON / OFF
+* 'mcc -dm'        -->   Toggles daemon mode ON / OFF
-* 'mcc -rd'      -->  Re-launch the daemon unless running
+* 'mcc -rd'        -->   Launches the daemon unless running
-* 'mcc -e 30s'   -->  Enable charging for 30 seconds
+* 'mcc -e 30s'     -->   Enables charging for 30 seconds
-* 'mcc -d 45m'   -->  Disable charging for 45 minutes
+* 'mcc -d 45m'     -->   Disables charging for 45 minutes
-* 'mcc -e 2h'    -->  Enable charging for 2 hours
+* 'mcc -e 2h'      -->   Enables charging for 2 hours
-* 'mcc -d 30%'   -->  Disable charging until 30 percents
+* 'mcc -d 30%'     -->   Disables charging until 30 percents
-* 'mcc -e 95%'   -->  Enable charging until 95 percents
+* 'mcc -e 95%'     -->   Enables charging until 95 percents
-* 'mcc -i'       -->  Show info about current status
+* 'mcc -i'         -->   Shows info about current status
-* 'mcc -r'       -->  Reset battery statistics
+* 'mcc -r'         -->   Resets battery statistics
-* 'mcc -rc'      -->  Re-configure sysfs references
+* 'mcc -rc'        -->   Re-configures sysfs references
-* 'mcc -h'       -->  Show this help message
+* 'mcc -h'         -->   Shows this README page

 ### Miscellanous

-* Auto switch and auto shut are part of the daemon mode, so with no daemon, there is no auto s*
+* Auto switch and auto shut are part of the daemon mode, thus they can't be used without the daemon mode
-* The [ -s / --switch ] option will automatically figure out the
+* The [ -s / --switch ] argument automatically sets the lower
-   lower threshold unless given
+   threshold based on the higher one
-* [ -rc / --reconf ] must be ran when you have flashed different kernel
+* [ -rc / --reconf ] must be ran whenever you flash different
-* You can use long options instead of the shorter ones for conv.
+   kernel

 ### Remember

-* mcc requires Magisk >= 1410 and boot mode installation
+* mcc requires Magisk >= 1410 and 'MM' as installation medium
-* Device must be charging while installing and 'mcc -rc'
+* Installation / [ -rc / --reconf ] requires charging enabled
+* Installation / [ -rc / --reconf ] can take a few sec / mins
-* Resetting battery stats might not work on some devices
+* Resetting battery stats might not work for some old devices

 ### Support / Bugs / Feature request

-* All the support, bug reports, and feature requests should take place in my official XDA thread
+* All the support, bug, and feature related posts should take place in my official XDA thread
-* Explain clearly what support you are seeking
+* Explain clearly what assistance you are seeking, mention me if required
-* Explain clearly how the bug affects the prog
+* Explain clearly how the bug affects the program, mention me always so I can notice
-* Explain clearly how the feature will perform
+* Explain clearly how the feature is to behave, mention me if required

 ### Thanks